 6.1 - Reporting the Bilan Carbone®

-What deliverables should be reported to finalize the approach?
+What deliverables shall be reported to finalise the approach?

 Source: Pexels

-The results presentation of the Bilan Carbone® approach aims to:
+The presentation of the Bilan Carbone® approach aims to:

 • compile all deliverables obtained at each stage